Asheville, NC In Fall: Your 3-Day Weekend Itinerary (2025)

 This itinerary for a fall weekend in Asheville shares our top picks for an enjoyable trip.
 We recommend restaurants, day trip ideas, timing details and more.

 Asheville is a top destination for the fall season (and for good reason!)
-Experience breathtaking views, vibrant fall foliage, award-winning dining, the iconic Biltmore Estate, nearby apple orchards, breweries, a vibrant arts district, and charming local shops.
+Experience breathtaking views, vibrant fall foliage, award-winning dining, the iconic Biltmore Estate, nearby apple orchards, breweries, the creative arts district, and charming local shops.

 Planning your fall getaway can be overwhelming, so let our expertly curated itinerary guide you through the best Asheville has to offer.
 Follow this itinerary for the perfect wall weekend in Asheville.